Top five common interview mistakes

 You forget to set your alarm.
 You spill coffee on yourself on the way to the interview.
 You didn’t make time to think through specific questions about the role, which seems a bit obtuse.
 And when you get into the heart of the interview, somehow your more articulate side got left at home that day.

 Although a painful experience in the moment, there are things you can do to prevent another poor interview from happening again.
-Alyssa Nguyen, lead experienced recruiting specialist, Deloitte LLP, offers five quick tips to help:
+Our recruiting specialists offer five quick tips to help:

 5. Prepare, prepare, prepare.
 Even if you feel confident about the interview and feel you know how you will answer any potential questions, it’s still important to put time into preparing.
 Carve out some quiet time to reflect on what you want to get out of the interview.
 You may also want to make sure you have researched the organization and the position itself.